secretnodes/secretnodes.org/docs/tutorials/prep-sn-vultr.md

 ```bash
 sudo bash install-docker.sh
 ```
-Note : While running the scripts, say yes to all prompts.
+> Note While running the scripts, say yes to all prompts.

-# Part 5 - Deploy Secret Node
+# Part 6 - Deploy Secret Node

 Running this script will start 9 enigma workers.

-Note 9 is the max number of workers.
+> Note 9 is the max number of workers.

 Run the bash script.
 ```bash
 sudo bash start.sh
 ```

+Congratulations! 🎉 Your Secret Node is now prepared for the Genesis Games.
+Please note until the networked version of testnet is launched of the enigma network, your node will be a non-networked node.